aaaakshat/bowser/README.md

-## Boilermaker Opensource Wifi Strength E-Record
+# Boilermaker Wifi Strength Report

-Purdue wifi sucks some of the time, all of the time. use this to check where you can get good wifi.
+Purdue wifi sucks some of the time, all the time.
+Check this to find all the cheeky high speed hotspots.